stevearrants/stevearrants.github.io/writing-club/index.md

 ---
 layout: page
 title: Writing Club
-subtitle: "The Way We Write Now: A technical writing series with exercises for new and working writers"
+subtitle: "The Way We Write Now: A technical writing series with exercises for both new and working writers."
 ---

 This is a reading and practice group, not a course.
 Each post covers one topic — craft, tools, process, career, etc. — and ends with an exercise you can work through.
 As articles are added, you can work through them in any order.